mfillmer/mfillmer.github.io/content/index.md

 ---

+> for now, this is just a playground for setting up a site with eleventy and other frameworks from scratch.

 Welcome to the documentation for **My Awesome Project**!
 This project aims to revolutionize how we handle data processing.

 ## About This Project